sorry510/go_binance_futures/README.md

 > will run `web.commend_stop`

 #### open all coin
-> open all feature coin
+> open all futures coin

 #### close all coin
-> close all feature coin
+> close all futures coin

 ### new coin rush config